 Japan's Cheap Homes

-Japan's Cheap Homes As house prices climb, hundreds of Australians are looking to Japan and its abandoned houses (akiya) as a cheap way to get onto the property ladder.
-SBS investigates these daring renovators’ bid to achieve the 'The Australian Dream' in Japan.
+Japan's Cheap Homes As house prices climb, hundreds of Australians are looking to Japan and its abandoned houses as a cheap way to get onto the property ladder.
+SBS investigates these daring renovators’ bid to achieve 'The Australian Dream' in Japan.

 FULL SYNOPSIS